opentensor/developer-docs/docs/btcli.md

 ```

 :::tip
 This command can result in a change to the blockchain state and may incur transaction fees.
 It is interactive and requires confirmation from the user before proceeding.
-It should be used with care as undelegating can affect the delegate's total stake and potentially the user's staking rewards.
+It should be used with care as it affects the delegate's total stake and emissions to the user.
 :::

 **Usage**: